100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 export const CREATE_USER_ERROR = "CREATE_USER_ERROR";
 ```

-There are three types of actions:
+There are defined three types of actions:

-- `CREATE_USER_SUBMITTED`, which means that the request to create user was send and we are waiting for server response.
-After this action we should disable `Signup` button till there is server response.
+- `CREATE_USER_SUBMITTED`, which means that the request to create a new user was send and we are waiting for server response.
+After this action is dispatched, we should disable `Signup` button till server responded.
-- `CREATE_USER_SUCCESS` - the action is called after `HTTP 201 CREATED` response from server, which means that user was created.
+- `CREATE_USER_SUCCESS` - the action is called after `HTTP 201 CREATED` response from server, which means that user was successfully created.
 - `CREATE_USER_ERROR` - the action is called when there was an error during creation of the user and it was not created.

 We have types of actions defined, so let's create the **Reducer**.
 Please add the following content to `SignupReducer.js`: